jamesread/EMEA-SA2-Training/deployAtomicHosts.md

 Three instances (virtual machines) will be created.
 It does take some time, so watch the instance view until the **Power State** is **Running**.

-Each instance will start with a internal OpenSTack `172.x.x.x` IP address, which is not routed externally.
+Each instance will start with a internal OpenStack `172.x.x.x` IP address, which is not routed externally.
 The structure of this training requires that we are able to SSH into the external instances, therefore we need to create an external IP address - OpenStack calls these "Floating IP addresses".